Maine's Wetlands: Their Functions and Values

 How do wetlands serve as water storage areas?

-Nontidal wetlands receive their water mainly from surface water runoff, groundwater discharge and direct precipitation.
+Freshwater wetlands receive their water mainly from surface water runoff, groundwater discharge and direct precipitation.
 Surface water runoff collects in isolated depressions surrounded by high ground, or overflows from rivers and lakes following snowmelt or periods of heavy rainfall.
 In other areas where the groundwater is close to the surface, water may pond on the surface when there is a period of sustained rainfall.
 Groundwater also discharges periodically to spring or seepage areas when groundwater recharge exceeds subsurface capacity.

 How do wetlands help to control floods?